paarangat/paarangat/README.md

 ## About Me

-Founding engineer building AI products end to end: agent design, real-time streaming, native mobile, full-stack web.
+Fullstack x AI Product Engineer building AI products end to end: agent design, real-time streaming, native mobile, full-stack web.
 Most of what I ship runs in production or beta with real users.

-Currently working across a Claude-powered iOS agent in closed beta, a healthcare AI scribe, and a fleet of React Native apps on the App Store.
+Recently worked across a AI-powered iOS wellness agent, a healthcare AI scribe, and a fleet of React Native apps on the App Store.
 Claude Code is my daily driver.

 Final-year B.Tech CS (AI) at Bennett University.
 CGPA 9.54, Dean's List.